-A bill aiming to legalise assisted dying has passed a legislative hurdle in the Dáil and will now proceed to detailed scrutiny.
+The bill passed a legislative hurdle in the Dáil last night and will now proceed to detailed scrutiny.

 TDs voted in favour of the Dying with Dignity Bill by 81-71 and it will now continue to the committee stage.